FAQs: Hypoxic-Ischemic Encephalopathy (HIE)

 Although some cases of HIE can have comparatively mild results, HIE is a usually a very damaging and life threatening injury.
 HIE is not a very common event, occurring in just 3 out of every 1,000 births in the U.S. Even with this very low occurrence rate HIE still ranks as one of the top causes of infant death during childbirth.
 Almost a quarter of all babies who suffer HIE during childbirth die within the first week of life.
 Another 30% of babies born with HIE are eventually diagnosed with major neurologic disabilities such as cerebral palsy.Does HIE Cause Cerebral Palsy?

 Yes.
 Cerebral palsy includes a group of movement disorders caused by neurologic injury during pregnancy or child birth.
 The neurologic injury that results in CP is most often triggered by asphyxiation or oxygen deprivation during childbirth.
 Hypoxic ischemic encephalopathy or HIE is the most common types of neurologic oxygen deprivation during labor and delivery.
 Like all type of oxygen deprivation brain injuries, HIE can potentially result in a diagnosis of cerebral palsy.
-In fact, approximately 10-15% of cerebral palsy cases are caused by HIE.What are Treatment Options for HIE?
+In fact, approximately 10-15% of cerebral palsy cases are caused by HIE.What Does an MRI Show?

 Sadly there really are no effective options for "treating" HIE.
 Hypoxic ischemic encephalopathy cannot be cured.
 Once cells in the brain are damaged and die they cannot be medically regenerated or repaired.
 All brain damage, including HIE, is more or less permanent.
 Treatment options for HIE are mostly limited to therapy and other techniques that are designed to help manage the condition and improve the child's functionality.
 Most babies with moderate to severe HIE injuries will require a life time of medical assistance and therapy.What are the Symptoms of HIE?